thedevdojo/wordsmith-ui/content/posts/01 - a_workspace_that_sparks_creativity.md

 # A Workspace that Sparks Creativity

 A clean and minimal workspace can help productivity and spark creativity.
-In this post you will learn about some of psychological reasons behind a nice workspace.
+In this post you will learn about some of psychological reasons behind keeping your workspace nice and clean.
 We'll also share some really nice screenshots of inspiring workspaces 😉.

 ## Clean Workspace